New pope slips out of Vatican for morning prayer visit

 After more than a millennium of European leadership, the cardinal-electors looked to Latin America, where 42 percent of the world's Catholics live.
 The continent is more focused on poverty and the rise of evangelical churches than questions of materialism and sexual abuse, which dominate in the West.

+Despite his late start, he was leading the local Jesuit community within four years. � Bergoglio has a reputation as someone willing to challenge powerful interests and has had a sometimes difficult relationship with Argentine President Cristina Fernandez and her late husband and predecessor, Nestor Kirchner.

-Displaying his conservative orthodoxy, he has spoken out strongly against gay marriage, denouncing it in 2010 as "an attempt to destroy God's plan," and is expected to pursue the uncompromising moral teachings of Benedict and John Paul II, but with a great concern for the poor and social problems.
+Displaying his conservative orthodoxy, he has spoken out strongly against gay marriage, denouncing it in 2010 as "an attempt to destroy God's plan," and is expected to pursue the uncompromising moral teachings of Benedict and John Paul II.

 Bergoglio is the first Jesuit to become pope.
 The order was founded in the 16th century to serve the papacy and is best known for its work in education and for the intellectual prowess of its members.